 It’s a large lounge with many places to sit, food to eat and drinks to drink!
 There are multiple zones and it’s easy to find a moment of peace or activity as well as a place to charge your electronics.

 Note: Malaysia Airlines has several lounges in KLIA.
 This Kuala Lumpur Golden Lounge overview and review is specifically about the Golden Lounge located in the satellite terminal.
-This is the lounge you will access if you are flying internationally from KLIA.
+This is an international lounge.

 MAS Golden Lounge KLIA Review